-Our Danube River cruise with Avalon was the easiest trip ever since they take care of every detail.
-They include a lot in the cruises, including tours of each town, plenty of great food and a very attentive staff.
-This route from Nuremberg, Germany to Budapest, Hungary featured a new town each day.
+Our Danube River cruise with Avalon was our easiest trip ever since they take care of every detail.
+They include a lot in the cruise, including tours of each town, plenty of great food and a very attentive staff.
+This route from Nuremberg, Germany, to Budapest, Hungary, featured a new town each day.
 After starting the tour in the canal with a fascinating series of locks, we reached the scenic drive lined with castles, villages and rolling hills.

 Nuremberg, Germany dates back to 1050 with a very dramatic history.
 While 90% of the city was destroyed during World War II, much of the historic center was reconstructed to blend with the few historic buildings that remained.

-The Frauenkirche (“Church of Our Lady”) built in the mid 1300s by the market.
+The Frauenkirche (“Church of Our Lady”) built in the mid 1300s by the market in Nuremberg.

 The 1000-year-old Nuremberg Castle is a group of medieval fortified buildings.

-Hospital of the Holy Spirit dates back to the 1300s.
+Hospital of the Holy Spirit in Nuremberg dates back to the 1300s.

 The South Tower by the 12th century Stone Bridge across the Danube.

 The Historic Sausage Kitchen of Regensburg (German: Historische Wurstküche zu Regensburg) is the oldest continuously open public restaurant in the world – dating back to 1135 AD.